api-platform/docs/create-client/vuejs.md

 Omit the resource flag to generate files for all resource types exposed by the API.

+**Note:** Make sure to follow the result indications of the command to register the routes.

 Replace the content of `App.vue` with the following code:

 ```html